 The Charlotte Ledger: a new approach to journalism in a growing city

-No fluff, no pop-up ads, no time-wasting — just the smart and essential news and insights you need to understand the city, delivered by experienced local journalists whose writing has appeared in The Charlotte Observer, The New York Times, The Washington Post and The Wall Street Journal.
+The Ledger delivers smart and essential news and insights you need to understand our community, delivered by experienced local journalists whose writing has appeared in The Charlotte Observer, The New York Times, The Washington Post and The Wall Street Journal.

 Readers depend on us to cut through the noise and give them important and interesting local insights that are relevant to their lives.
 [Intrigued?
 Browse our recent work on this website]